 The Egyptian market has always been receptive to U.S. safety and security products.
 Governmental, industrial and tourism sector entities are legally obliged to install certain security systems.
 Shops, stores, schools and small companies do not generally rely on security equipment.
-In some cases, safety equipment may be used, but most commercial entities are not obliged to install safety and security equipment.
+In some cases, safety equipment is used, thought most commercial entities are not obliged to install safety and security equipment.

 The Egyptian security market requires sellers to have local expertise as well as advanced awareness of the global market.
 Successful participants have enhanced working knowledge of the government and its bureaucratic regulations.
 Although plans for security upgrades exist, these plans were in some cases significantly delayed or abandoned because applications for U.S. export licenses were not approved.

 There are various ways for handling security products according to the place, sensitivity, nature of the target, security level needed, funding availability, size of the project, rules and conditions for license and other factors.
 Generally, small projects with low-to-medium sensitivity levels are implemented via small in-country offices, which place direct procurement orders.

 However, large projects with high-sensitivity levels may require more supervision in the design process, with cooperation from specialists in the Ministry of Interior, Intelligence Department, Ministry of Defense, and others.
-Some components of security systems may be obtained in the local market using direct procurement or through a competitive bidding process, or they may be obtained via an open request for quotation (RFQ) issued by the Egyptian Procurement Office (EPO) in Washington, D.C. to contact the EPO for registration, an e-mail can be sent to firstname.lastname@example.org
+Product components of security systems may be obtained in the local market using direct procurement or through a competitive bidding process, or they may be obtained totally via an open request for quotation (RFQ) issued by the Egyptian Procurement Office (EPO) in Washington, D.C. to contact the EPO for registration, an e-mail can be sent to firstname.lastname@example.org

 Figures on defense spending are not released by the Egyptian government.
-However, various publications have estimated defense expenditures at approximately $8 billion in 2019.
+However, various publications have estimated defense expenditures at approximately USD 8 billion in 2019.

 The United States is very well known for its state-of-the art technology, particularly in x-ray inspection machines and walk-through metal detectors.
-Sometimes European companies offer similar technologies without the need for an export license, putting U.S. companies at a disadvantage.
-Also, during the past two years U.S. companies at times have faced challenges obtaining export licenses for products sold to Egypt, leading to a decrease in market share.
+European companies occasionally offer similar technologies without the need for an export license, limiting opportunities for U.S. companies.
+Also, during the past two years U.S. companies have faced challenges obtaining export licenses for products sold to Egypt, leading to a decrease in market share.

 French, British and Italian suppliers have captured 45 percent of the Egyptian market for complete lines of equipment.
 This is attributable to the fact that they operate through Egyptian agents.
-Another 35 percent belongs to Germany and Eastern European suppliers.
+Another 35 percent belongs to Germany and Eastern Europe.
 The U.S. market share is about 20 percent (non-governmental).